dsalazarCazanhas/LMD_state/README.md

 ---

 ## 👨‍💻 Author
-Developed by [Your Name].
+Developed by [Dayron Salazar].
 Feel free to contribute or report issues!